Euro sinks against dollar as U.S. assets look more attractive

 Expectations that central banks will hold rates low, and may provide more accommodation if the coronavirus harms the global economy, is supporting risk appetite and may reduce the likelihood of a sharp selloff in stocks.

-“The perspective is that rates will remain low, and that is cushioning some of the downside on the equity side,” said Issa.
+“The perspective is that rates will remain low, and that is cushioning some of the downside on the equity side,” Issa said.

-Stocks slipped on Thursday after setting a record closing high every day of this week. [.N]
+Stocks overcame earlier weakness to hit record highs on Thursday.
+They have set a record closing high every day this week.

 U.S. data on Thursday showed that U.S. underlying consumer prices picked up in January as households paid more for rents and clothing, supporting the Federal Reserve’s contention that inflation would gradually rise toward its 2% target.